ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

 We used the programming language Python for our code and developed it in VSCode

 Some challenges we faced were:
-  How to input the attractions into a list
+  How to input the attractions into a list,
-  Search through the list if the user didn't input all the info Show the cities within each of the states based on the original user input of state
+  Search through the list if the user didn't input all the info, Show the cities within each of the states based on the original user input of state,

 Features we hope to implement in the future:
-  A link to the websites so users can have more information A map feature allowing users to narrow in what they want
+  A link to the websites so users can have more information, A map feature allowing users to narrow in what they want

 # Instructions